 For pests that walk, run, or burrow, more extreme physical measures might need to be taken.
 Until the marijuana plant develops a hard stem, all manner of rodents, rabbits, and possibly even raccoons may decide to snack on your marijuana plants.

-Mannabis growers experience problems with rabbits, hares or wombats and wallabies for Australian growers.
+Cannabis growers experience problems with rabbits, hares or wombats and wallabies for Australian growers.
 Wombats are small and tend to burrow underground and eat at the roots, whereas rabbits and wallabies will trample and eat the plants, as they do most leafy things they encounter.
 Placing a hard object around the base of the marijuana plant, such as a coffee can with both ends removed, or anything else with similar hard shell properties, helps against most burrowing animals.

-Due to security concerns, most cannabis growers won’t be able to erect chicken-wire enclosures, and the coffee can method is an alternative that is relatively easy, cheap, and less obvious however must be started early on or else it is harder to get the can around the stem without slicing it vertically.
-Download my free marijuana grow bible for more information about growing marijuana.
+Due to security concerns, most cannabis growers won't be able to erect chicken-wire enclosures, and the coffee can method is an alternative that is relatively easy, cheap, and less obvious however must be started early on or else it is harder to get the can around the stem without slicing it vertically.

 Blood meal powder available at nurseries can be sprinkled around the perimeter to scare away rabbits and other animals that do most of their damage above ground, but may attract flesh-eating animals that will dig in search of flesh.
 Blood meal is also an organic food produce so this must be factored in when feeding your marijuana plants.
 One way to solve both problems is to purchase urine from a predatory cat, like a puma or lion, and pour that around the perimeter instead of the blood powder.
 Deer, as well as the smaller mammals, won't go near the marijuana plants if they think they've stumbled across the path of a predator.
 This is another common item available over the Internet or in professional nurseries.
 If you can't get your hands on any big cat urine, human urine can ward off animals as well.
 We are, after all, one of the most destructive and predatory forces in nature.